-- Being open and flexible will allow you and your organization to get the most from telework - telework is a dynamic work option. - Focus on the results of work performed not where it is performed. - Know, express, and agree on what constitutes successful job performance. - What makes a good teleworker is a good employee. - Look for telework opportunities to improve marginal employees' performance. - Be sensitive to the impact telework has on non-teleworkers - Communicate in a timely, candid, and constructive manner with employees.
+- Being open and flexible telework is a dynamic work option. - Focus on the results of work performed not where it is performed. - Know, express, and agree on what constitutes successful job performance. - What makes a good teleworker is a good employee. - Be sensitive to the impact telework has on nonteleworkers. - Communicate in a timely, candid, and constructive manner with employees.

-Source: The Telework Collaborative -
+Source: The Telework Collaborative